sachinmeenadev/CollegeManagementSystem/README.md

     Email: sachinmeena.dev@gmail.com

 ### NOTE
- *_This project is made for learning only and made with some reference of my college.
+ *_This project is made for learning only and made with some reference of my college management.
 All the images and content regarding college are property of my college.
 Action can be taken, if someone found to use these images as a mode of business._*